 Hann’s guitar skills have always been an integral part of The 1975, a British pop band that’s heavy on guitar.
 Get a preview of what to expect when you see Hann and The 1975 live below:

 He chatted with Premier Guitar last year about just how geeky his love for guitars is.
-He told them he’s been playing since he was a teen and, although he tried lessons, he’s primarily self taught.
+He told them he’s been playing since he was a teen and, although he tried lessons (not online ones, though), he’s primarily self-taught.
 Read more on Premier Guitar‘s website.

 Hann’s skills don’t stop with the guitar.
 His hands are talented in other ways, too.
 The Manchester-born musician also lent his hands to producer Mike Crossey for the band’s self-titled debut album.
 His heart lies with the guitar though and it’s obvious after simply glancing at his Insta.
 (How does he make photos of amps look good?)